Back to calendar

 1334 W Flournoy St. Chicago, IL 60607

-The UIC Choir Festival culminates to a final concert performance with Adrian Dunn.
+The UIC Choral Festival culminates to a final concert performance with Adrian Dunn.

 Adrian Dunn is an accomplished singer, songwriter, and producer.
 He is the founder of the Black Music Matters advocacy movement organization & the founder of Black Music Experience TV, a streaming service dedicated to the contributions of Black Musicians in America.